Web dashboard on AWS monitoring engagement with politicians' tweets

 • Another reactable on the bottom-right that displays a ranking of the tweets themselves, sorted by total engagement.
 It also shows the number of Likes and Retweets and allows sorting by one of these instead of total engagement (the sum of the two).

-The visualisations are linked to each other through Shiny’s reactive programming, allowing you to filter some of them by selecting elements in another one.
+The visualizations are linked to each other through Shiny’s reactive programming, allowing you to filter some of them by selecting elements in another one.
 The supported reactive interactions are the following:

 • You can click on one (or several) coalition(s) on the legend of the top plot and the reactables at the bottom will be updated to only show data from the selected coalitions.